-The library’s Digital Media Lab (DML) is a state of the art space where Lincolnwood residents can explore their creativity and preserve memories with equipment and software for video, audio, and design projects.
+The library’s Digital Media Lab (DML) is a space where Lincolnwood residents can explore their creativity and preserve memories with equipment and software for video, audio, and design projects.

 Eligibility to Reserve the DML

 - A Lincolnwood resident with a valid library card, 9th grade and up.

 - Note: Lincolnwood residents under 9th grade are welcome to use the space with a parent or guardian.

 - A Photo ID (Driver’s License, Passport, State or Military ID, High School ID).

 - A signed Digital Media Lab User Agreement.

 - A brief orientation before using the DML for the first time.